Catalog Source Configuration > SAP Datasphere - Preview catalog source > Before you begin

 2Click New Connection.

-3Enter the connection details.
+3Enter the following connection details:

 Property